Carl Thiel: Life

-Born in Oleśnica Mała, Thiel was born as the son of the trained miller and grain merchant August Thiel and his second wife Regina Thiel, née Gebel.
+Born in Oleśnica Mała (formerly german Klein Öls), Thiel was born as the son of the trained miller and grain merchant August Thiel and his second wife Regina Thiel, née Gebel.
 His mother's two brothers, Carl and Ignatz Gebel, worked as principal teachers and choir directors in Ziębice and Parchwitz.
 Thiel received his first musical instruction from the cantor Scholz of his home parish.
 He was baptized catholic and grew up in Lower Silesia in simple circumstances.
 Nevertheless, he was able - just like his brother Reinhold, who was five years younger - to complete training as a primary school teacher.
 In 1876 he came to the Präparandenschule and afterwards to the Lehrerseminar in Oppeln.
 As a junior teacher Thiel taught at a village school in Koszęcin, where he had his own grand piano, and a little later in Zabrze(Mikultschütz).
 At that time Thiel also played viola.
 After four and a half years as a teacher and a study leave granted to him in Berlin, he gave up the profession in 1888 and devoted himself to church music.